GiorgiArsenadze/giorgiarsenadze.github.io/_projects/1_project.md

 related_publications: true
 math: true
 ---
-The dark photon $A'$ is a hypothetical particle that provides one of the few renormalizable portals between the Standard Model (SM) sector and the dark sector.
-A significant research program is underway to detect dark photons with a mass of $m_{A'} \lesssim 10^{-3}\,\mathrm{eV}$.
-The dark photon parameter space can be probed by terrestrial experiments, such as Cavendish–Coulomb experiments, Light-Shining-Through-Walls setups, helioscopes, and direct detection of solar-produced dark photons.

-Astrophysical observations also provide constraints, including stellar energy loss mechanisms and black hole superradiance.
-Furthermore, due to kinetic mixing with the SM electromagnetic field, the magnetospheres of Jupiter and Earth can be used to constrain the kinetic mixing parameter of ultralight dark photons in the $10^{-16}\!-\!10^{-13}\,\mathrm{eV}$ mass range.

-For a comprehensive review of dark photon constraints, see the relevant literature.
-However, all such searches are fundamentally limited by the decoupling of dark photons from the SM as $m_{A'} \rightarrow 0$, making their detection increasingly difficult at low masses.

 The dark photon is a hypothetical particle that offers one of the few possible renormalizable connections between the Standard Model of particle physics and a hidden dark sector.
 A significant body of research is dedicated to detecting dark photons, particularly at very low masses.
 These efforts include terrestrial experiments such as Cavendish–Coulomb setups, light-shining-through-wall experiments, helioscopes, and the direct detection of dark photons emitted by the Sun.
 The search also extends to astrophysical phenomena such as stellar energy loss and black hole superradiance.
 Furthermore, the electromagnetic environments of planets like Jupiter and Earth offer useful constraints on extremely light dark photons.
 However, these searches are fundamentally limited as the interaction between dark photons and Standard Model particles weakens dramatically when the dark photon mass approaches zero.